Which functional group is characterized by a carbon atom double-b... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Ether, Aldehyde, Carboxyl, and Ketone.
+Identify the functional groups mentioned in the problem: Carboxyl group, Aldehyde group, Ketone group, and Ether group.

-Recognize that an aldehyde group contains a carbon atom double-bonded to an oxygen atom and single-bonded to a hydrogen atom (R-CHO).
+Recognize that an Aldehyde group has a carbon atom double-bonded to an oxygen atom and single-bonded to a hydrogen atom.

-Note that a ketone group has a carbon atom double-bonded to an oxygen atom, with two alkyl or aryl groups attached to the carbon (R-CO-R').
+Note that a Ketone group consists of a carbon atom double-bonded to an oxygen atom, but it is bonded to two other carbon atoms, not a hydroxyl group.

-Identify the carboxyl group, which is characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group (R-COOH).
-This matches the description given in the problem.
+Understand that an Ether group involves an oxygen atom single-bonded to two carbon atoms, without any double bonds to oxygen.

 Watch next